Andreas Hills Neighborhood Organization

 Sunrise Vista Chino Neighborhood Coalition

-The Sunrise-Vista Chino Neighborhood Coalition, includes the HOAs of Ranch Club, Sagewood, Sunrise Racquet Club, The Colony of El Mirador, plus Desert AIDS Project, and the Vista Sunrise Apartments.
+The Sunrise-Vista Chino Neighborhood Coalition, includes the HOAs of Ranch Club, Sagewood, Sunrise Racquet Club, plus Desert AIDS Project, and the Vista Sunrise Apartments.
 An Advisory Council governs the Coalition, with Paula Auburn, serving as the Chair and Fiona Foyston as Vice Chair.
 The Advisory Council meets on an as needed basis, generally once a quarter.

 - North: Vista Chino